 - The Debtor filed motions to assume its Water Lease Agreement and to reject a personal property lease with Five Point Capital, LLC/Financial Pacific Leasing. - FirsTier Bank filed a Motion to Dismiss or Convert the Debtor's Chapter 11 case.
 The Debtor filed an Objection to the Motion.
-The Court has scheduled a hearing on FirsTier Bank's Motion. - D. PREFERENCE AND/OR FRAUDULENT CONVEYANCE CLAIMS.
+The Court scheduled a hearing on FirsTier Bank's Motion, but the hearing has been continued and has not been rescheduled. - D. PREFERENCE AND/OR FRAUDULENT CONVEYANCE CLAIMS.
 As of the date of this Plan, the Debtor knows of no potential preference (11 U.S.C. §547) and/or fraudulent conveyance (11 U.S.C. §548) claims which it would be entitled to assert against any entity, or for which it would be economically beneficial to do so.
 The Debtor may continue to investigate such claims and, if appropriate, may commence appropriate legal proceedings to pursue such claims.
 In the event the Debtor commences any such legal proceedings and receives an award of damages arising as a result of such legal proceedings, the Debtor will utilize such damage awards, after payment of attorney's fees and costs, to pay allowed Chapter 11 administrative expenses, allowed unsecured priority claims, allowed secured claims or allowed unsecured claims as may be appropriate under the Debtor's Plan.